-Other than your Chromebook's existing Chrome OS and Stadia's streaming service, it doesn't appear that you'll need to download any other software in order to start playing your favorite games.
+Other than your Chromebook's existing Chrome OS and Stadia's streaming service, it doesn't appear that you'll need to download any other software to start playing your favorite games.

 As far as controllers go, you also shouldn't need anything special to play on your Chromebook, either.
-According to Google's list of Stadia-compatible controllers, pretty much any controller (except the Nintendo Switch Pro Controller) with USB or Bluetooth connectivity will work on either Google Chrome or Android devices with Android 10.0 or greater.
+According to Google's list of Stadia-compatible controllers, pretty much any controller with USB or Bluetooth connectivity will work on either Google Chrome or Android devices with Android 10.0 or greater.
 You'll still need the Stadia Controller to play on televisions, but if you're just using a Chromebook, anything would be fine.
 Google also notes that not every supported gamepad is listed on their site, so if you happen to have a third party controller, it's important to check with the manufacturer to see if that will work with Stadia.